johnnieeliasson/Uppgift-3/3-css-positioning/README.md

 ## Part three

-7. Use your CSS-skills to make those webpages layout look like the wireframes you just made.

-Feel free to create the product gallery in whatever technology you consider suitable; grids, column layout, flex box, etc.
+7. Use your CSS-skills to make create at least the about.html so that the layout look like the wireframes you just made.
+Feel free to create it in whatever technology you consider suitable; grids, column layout, flex box, etc.

-Flex-box, on the other hand, **must be used** to create the gallery where pictures of the three (at least) employees are to be placed.
+Optional.
+If you decide to also create the products.html, then flex-box **must be used** to create the gallery where pictures of at least three employees are to be placed.